Why everyone in a blended family needs to let go of "should"

 Problem #1 with "should" is that every single should contradicts every single other should.

-You should be more involved in your stepkid’s life.
-You should be less involved so you’re not overstepping the stepparent role.
+You should be more involved in your stepkid's life.
+You should be less involved so you're not overstepping.
+You should never stepparent with double standards.
+Actually don't parent at all.
+Wait, why aren't you parenting-- don't you love your stepkid??
 You should go above and beyond to show your stepkid how much you care.
 You should step back and give your stepkid space to come to you.
 You should step in wherever it seems like you could help, including calming the situation between your partner and their high-conflict ex.
-You should never stick your nose in where it doesn’t belong.
+You should never stick your nose in where it doesn't belong.

 Which should is the right should?
 Who knows!
 Stop playing guessing games with shoulds and throw those unrealistic expectations out the window.